saun09/Machine-Learning/README.md

 </ol>

 <h2 id="results">Results</h2>
-<p>The results section in each notebook provides insights and evaluation metrics for the models trained.
-Here is a brief summary:</p>
 <ul>
   <li><b>Titanic Dataset</b>: The models predict the survival of passengers with detailed performance metrics such as accuracy, precision, recall, and F1-score.
 Graphs are plotted to show comparsion between factors such as ticket fare, passenger class and age.</li>
   <li><b>Headbrain Dataset</b>: The regression models show a  correlation between head size and brain weight, with performance metrics such as mean squared error (MSE) and R-squared value.</li>